Control Plane DDoS Protection Flow Detection Overview

 Flow Detection and Control

 Flow detection is disabled by default.
-When you enable it at the [edit system ddos-protection global] hierarchy level, the application begins monitoring control traffic flows when a DDoS protection policer is violated for almost all protocol groups and packet types.
+When you enable it at the [edit system ddos-protection global] hierarchy level, the application begins monitoring control traffic flows when a control plane DDoS protection policer is violated for almost all protocol groups and packet types.
 In addition to enabling flow detection globally, you can configure its operation mode—that is, whether it is automatically triggered by the violation of a DDoS protection policer (the default) or is always on—for almost all protocol groups and packet types.
 You can override the global configuration settings for individual protocol groups and packet types.
 Other than event report rates, all other characteristics of flow detection are configurable only at the level of individual packet types.

 You cannot enable flow detection globally for the following groups and packet type because they do not have typical Ethernet, IP, or IPv6 headers: